tularam-sharma/Expense-Tracking-System/README.md

-# Expense Management System
+# Expense Tacking Sytem

-This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
+This project is an expense tracker that consists of a Streamlit as  frontend application and a FastAPI as backend server.

 ## Project Structure